-Loss on Impairment of Non-Current Assets of Affiliates Holding Fuel Interests Description of Key Audit Matter Auditor's Response As described in the notes to the consolidated financial statements "Significant Accounting Estimates," the Group recognized loss on impairment of non-current assets of \$8,158 million (\$73,688 thousand) and share of loss of entities accounted for using equity method of $\$6,251$ million (\$56,462 thousand) for the year ended March 31, 2021 regarding mining interests for gas fields under LNG projects which are held through the Company's affiliates and liquefaction facilities, etc. In case where there is an impairment indicator, the Company and affiliated companies need to estimate the recoverable value of related assets.
-As a result, in case where the book value exceeds the recoverable value, the difference between the two is recognized as loss on impairment of non- current assets or share of loss of entities accounted for using equity method.
-The Company measures the recoverable value of the assets at value in use calculated using future cash flows based on the business plan.
+Loss on Impairment of Non-Current Assets of Affiliates Holding Fuel Interests

+Description of Key Audit Matter

+As described in the notes to the consolidated financial statements "Significant Accounting Estimates," the Group recognized loss on impairment of non-current assets \$8,158 million (\$73,688 thousand) and share of loss of entities accounted for using equity method of \$6,251 million (\$56,462 thousand) for the year ended March 31, 2021 regarding mining interests for gas fields under LNG projects which are held through the Company's affiliates and liquefaction facilities, etc.

+In case where there is an impairment indicator. the Company and companies need to estimate the recoverable value of related assets.
+As a result, in case where the book value exceeds the recoverable value, the difference between the two is recognized as loss on impairment of noncurrent assets or share of loss of entities accounted for using equity method.
+Company measures the recoverable value of the assets at value in use calculated using future cash flows based on the business plan.
 The key assumptions used for estimating future cash flows are future prices of LNG, production plans based on reserves of the gas field and discount rates.

-As the estimate of loss on impairment of non- current assets of affiliates holding fuel interests requires management to apply judgement and the assumptions involve uncertainties, we determined it to be a key audit matter.
+As the estimate of loss on impairment of noncurrent assets of affiliates holding fuel interests requires management to apply judgement and the assumptions involve uncertainties, we determined it to be a key audit matter.

+Auditor's Response

 With the involvement of the component auditor of the affiliates holding the fuel interests, we primarily performed the following audit procedures to address the key audit matter.

-To evaluate future cash flows, we compared the LNG price and production plan, which were the basis of the estimate, with the business plan approved by management.
-To evaluate the assumed LNG price, we discussed the resource price outlook, including impacts of the COVID-19 pandemic, with management.
-In addition, we compared past estimates of LNG prices with actual prices or the latest forecasts from external organizations.
-To evaluate development process of the production plan, we compared past production plan, we compared past production plan, we compared past production plan, we compared assumed reserves of the natural gas field, which are the basis of the production plan, we compared assumed reserves of the natural gas field by the Company with those by the external operator.
-To evaluate the uncertainties regarding fluctuations of future LNG prices and reserves of the natural gas field, we conducted a sensitivity analysis.
-To evaluate the discount rate, we compared input data used in the estimate with external data.
+- To evaluate future cash flows, we compared the LNG price and production plan, which were the basis of the estimate, with the business plan approved by management. - To evaluate the assumed LNG price, we discussed the resource price outlook, including impacts of the COVID-19 pandemic, with management.
+In addition, we compared past estimates of LNG prices with actual prices or the latest forecasts from external organizations. - To evaluate development process of the production plan, we compared past production plans with production results. - To evaluate assumed reserves of the natural gas field, which are the basis of the production plan, we compared assumed reserves of the natural gas field by the Company with those by the external operator. - To evaluate uncertainties regarding fluctuations of future LNG prices and reserves of the natural gas field, we conducted a sensitivity analysis. - To evaluate the discount rate, we compared input data used in the estimate with external data.